phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 <h3>Other Challenges</h3>

 <ul>
-    <li>Write some code that will light up an LED if the Angle value is greater than 100.</li>
+    <li>Write some code that will light up an LED if the angle number is greater than 100.</li>
-    <li>Write some code that will light up an LED if the Angle value is less than 30.</li>
+    <li>Write some code that will light up an LED if the angle number is less than 30.</li>
     <li>Just have fun and do what you want to do. :)</li>
 </ul>